OpenRefine/OpenRefine/docs/docs/manual/grelfunctions.md

 ###### splitByCharType(s)

-Returns an array of strings obtained by splitting s into groups of consecutive characters each time the characters change unicode types.
+Returns an array of strings obtained by splitting s into groups of consecutive characters each time the characters change [Unicode categories](https://en.wikipedia.org/wiki/Unicode_character_property#General_Category).
 For example, `"HenryCTaylor".splitByCharType()` will result in an array of [ "H", "enry", "CT", "aylor" ].
 It is useful for separating letters and numbers: `"BE1A3E".splitByCharType()` will result in [ "BE", "1", "A", "3", "E" ].

 ###### partition(s, s or p fragment, b omitFragment (optional))